Cape Grim

 Cape Grim, officially Kennaook / Cape Grim, is the northwestern point of Tasmania, Australia.
 The Peerapper name for the cape is recorded as Kennaook.

 It is the location of the Cape Grim Baseline Air Pollution Station and of the Cape Grim Air Archive which is operated by the Australian Bureau of Meteorology in a joint programme with the CSIRO.
 The station was established in 1976 and has been operating ever since.
 The data from Cape Grim have been used extensively in assessments of climate change and ozone depletion.

 Geography

 Cape Grim's isolated geographic location makes it unique.
 The next land mass directly west of Cape Grim is not Africa, but the southern tip of Argentina.
 Winds that make their way to Cape Grim from Antarctica and the Indian Ocean hit no significant land mass.
 Air pollution values collected at Cape Grim are the closest attainable representation of a global average.

+Climate

+Kennaook experiences an oceanic climate bordering on a Warm-summer Mediterranean climate (Köppen: Cfb/Csb) The climate is highly influenced by the cape's position in the Roaring Forties.
+Hence, all months have recorded a wind gust speed exceeding 125 km/h.
+The wettest recorded day was 2 February 1990 with 109.2 mm of rainfall.
+Extreme temperatures ranged from 30.5 C on 29 January 2009 to -0.4 C on 25 July 1986.

+The Baseline Air Pollution Station also recorded climate data for temperature, precipitation and 3 pm conditions from 1985 to 2023.

+A newer weather station opened in 2010.
+It records climate data for temperature and precipitation.